Ducasse/Containers-BTree/README.md

 # Containers-BTree (underway...)

-The BTree package is under work.
+The B-Tree package is under work.
-I'm not sure but it may have been originally developed by L. Ramon.
+A B-Tree is a balanced tree of a given order.

 This package is part of the Containers project: This project is to collect, clean, test and document alternate collection datastructures.